Latest Employment Law Articles

 When an employee has been off work sick for a period in excess of seven days, they will need to get an official Statement of Fitness to Work ('fit note') from a GP or the doctor that treated them.

 The attainment of a 'fit note' is a beneficial procedure for both the employer and employee, allowing the doctor to provide more information on the condition affecting the employee's state of work.
-A 'fit note' may suggest ways the employer can return to work more efficiently, in making amendments to duties or working hours for a temporary period.
+A 'fit note' may suggest ways the employee can return to work more efficiently, in making amendments to duties or working hours for a temporary period.

 The employer's discretion